yext/search-core/docs/answers-core.universalsearchresponse.md

 ## UniversalSearchResponse interface

-A representation of a response from a universal search
+A representation of a response from a universal search.

 <b>Signature:</b>